kritigoyal01/Indiacom-Project/README.md

 Issues

-page count of .doc is WIP
+page count of .doc is WIP..

-after uploading .doc code shows the DOCUMENT OF PROPERTY in hexadecimal(converted from binary).
+After uploading .doc,code prints the DOCUMENT OF PROPERTY (DOP) in hexadecimal(converted from binary).
 That part has to be further evauluated to decrypt the page count section.(WIP)